-The Charlotte Folk Society is supported, in part, with funding from the Arts & Science Council.
+The Charlotte Folk Society is supported, in part, with funding by the Arts & Science Council (ASC).

 Post Gathering Song Circle - Following each monthly gathering, singers among us unite in voice for about an hour or so at the Great Aunt Stella Center.

 Charlotte Folk Society Old Time Instrumental Slow Jams - After each Monthly Gathering following the concert we'll have a Slow Jam.
 This is in addition to the song circle, and an occasional "fast" jam.
 Led by fiddler Alan Davis, the Slow Jam will meet up on the third floor of the Great Aunt Stella Center in the "Board Room" where we'll play for about an hour.

 And there's a Second opportunity for some Old Time Instrumental Slow Jamming!

 On the third Saturday of each month during the cooler seasons, the Charlotte Folk Society offers an instrumental Slow Jam at the Carl J. McEwen Historic Village located in downtown Mint Hill, North Carolina.
 This jam is a one hour precursor to the regular Mint Hill Old Time Jam that has been meeting at the historic village for years!
 October thru April, we'll start at 12:00 noon in the Ashcraft One Room Schoolhouse building.
 Following the Slow Jam, the regular Mint Hill Old Time Jam cranks up offering a couple more hours of round robin style playing of songs and tunes.